-Once upon a time, maybe two years ago, around Christmas, I saw Colm Meaney on the streets of Dublin.
+Once upon a time, maybe three years ago, around Christmas, I saw Colm Meaney on the streets of Dublin.
 He was crossing Exchequer Street, heading into Fallon & Byrne.
-Getting excited about seeing Irish celebrities in Dublin 2 is pretty lame, but this was Colm Meaney, the greatest Irish actor of his generation.
+Getting excited about seeing Irish celebrities in Dublin 2 is pretty lame, but this was Colm Meaney, one of the five greatest Irish actors of his generation.

 I don't know why I was so surprised that Meaney looked angry.
 He has, after all, spent his career playing really angry guys really convincingly.

 But then I realised I was the one in the wrong.
 That's just the kind of bad-ass Colm Meaney is.
 He intimidates everyone, even the most ardent fans, even at Christmas.